top of page

 Anchoring Peacebuilding in Theology and Practice

-St. Stephen's University offers a heuristic and practice-based Master of Peace and Justice (non-thesis practical option) that includes accommodating online courses, short intensive in-person residencies, and travel-study course delivery methods, plus fieldwork and a capstone project, to allow students to complete their program without the need to uproot their lives.
+St. Stephen's University offers a heuristic and practice-based Master of Peace and Justice (non-thesis practical option) that includes accommodating online courses, short intensive in-person collegiums, and travel-study course delivery methods, plus fieldwork and a capstone project, to allow students to complete their program without the need to uproot their lives.

 Like our M.A. in Peace & Justice, this program equips students to engage the hostile, divided, unjust, oppressive, and violent corners of our world using practical grassroots and community-based peacebuilding skills and training with a theological foundation in peace and justice and through a transfigured interior life, prophetic imagination, and contemplative basis from which to participate in God's unfolding subversive and upside-down kingdom.